 Len Payne, a Bingara resident, proposed the erection of a memorial in the memory of those who died.
 In the 1980s Len with others every June 10 laid a wreath at the site.
 Len never lost hope that one day a memorial would be built and up until his death in 1993 he continued to visit the site

 A conference convened by the Uniting Church at Myall Creek on the invitation of Sue Blacklock a descendant of those who survived the Massacre, decided to erect a permanent memorial.
 The Myall Creek Memorial committee was formed.

 The grounds for erecting the memorial were established: If we and our descendants are to live in peace in Australia then we have to tell and acknowledge that truth of our history.
 It is not that all of our history is bad, but the bad must be acknowledged along with the good, if we are to have any integrity.
 There is a code of silence surrounding the massacres.

 Read more …

 The Rainbow Snake Booragan.
-The winding shape represenrts the path of the memorial walk.
-By local artist Colin Isaacs
+The winding shape represents the path of the memorial walk.
+By artist Colin Isaacs

 Myall Creek Memorial Plaques Text